 Google Chrome is one of the most popular web browsers nowadays.
-Slowly but surely we all have got accustomed to the tell-tale tri-colored symbol of Google Chrome on our desktop.
-However, if your desktop has ‘another’ Google Chrome named Chromium, having the same symbol as Google Chrome but in a blue hue, it is a big reason to worry because of the virus it can induce to your PC: Chromium Virus.
+Slowly but surely, we all have gotten accustomed to the tell-tale tri-colored symbol of Google Chrome on our desktop.
+However, if your desktop has ‘another’ Google Chrome named Chromium, having the same symbol as Google Chrome but in a blue hue, it is a big reason to worry because of the virus it can induce on your PC: Chromium Virus.

 What is Chromium?

-Chromium is actually an open-source Web browser project started by Google, to provide the source code for the proprietary Google Chrome browser.
+Chromium is an open-source Web browser project started by Google to provide the source code for the proprietary Google Chrome browser.

 How To Differentiate Between Original Chromium And Chromium Virus?

 Since hackers only alter the code, the basic structure of the browser remains the same.
-Thus, it is quite difficult to differentiate between the original Chromium and the Malware.
+Thus, it is pretty challenging to differentiate between the original Chromium and the Malware.

 - It is installed without your notice.